lukas-weber/Carlo.jl/docs/src/cli.md

 ./myjob merge
 ```

-Usually LoadLeveller will automatically merge results once a job is complete, but when you are impatient and you want to check on results of a running or aborted job, this command is your friend.
+Usually Carlo will automatically merge results once a job is complete, but when you are impatient and you want to check on results of a running or aborted job, this command is your friend.
 It will produce a `myjob.results.json` file containing the averages of the currently available data.

 ## Deleting jobs